wp-statistics/wp-statistics/readme.txt

 Important: with this update, Opt-out feature is removed.

 == Changelog ==
+= 12.5.3 =
+* Added: Option for enabling/disabling the hits meta box chart in the edit of all post types page.

 = 12.5.2 =
 * Improved: Some issues in php v5.4